KelechiOjiaku/Thecloudgirlie/README.md

 # Thecloudgirlie
 Hey there!
 I'm Kelechi(Thecloudgirlie).
-I am an enthusiastic International Business Management professional diving into the world of Cloud Computing
+I am passionate about building scalable, resilient, and efficient cloud solutions, I'm a cloud engineer and AWS Certified Cloud Practitioner with hands-on experience in infrastructure automation, CI/CD pipelines, and container orchestration.
+My operations and cloud technology background drives my commitment to optimizing workflows and delivering secure, reliable solutions.